ashishpal2702/ashishpal2702/README.md

 # ASHISH PAL

 ## About
-Ashish is Data Scientist, AI ML Coach and consultant.
-He has worked at Accenture, Siemens Healthineers and currently working at Philips.
+Ashish is a Data Scientist, AI ML Coach and consultant.
+He has worked at Accenture, Siemens Healthineers , Philips and currently working at Twilio.
-Data science Mentor and Coach at Upgrad , Great learning and Analytics Vidhya.
+Data science Mentor and Coach at Upgrad , Great learning , Scaler and Analytics Vidhya.
 Founder @pathtoai.

 His knowledge and interests currently revolve around programming machine learning applications and all its related aspects.
 To the core, he considers himself a problem solver of complex environments, which is reflected in his various projects.